christyjohn/Microservices_SpringBoot_Udemy/README.md

 I will update the README when and wherever updation has been made.

 The wiki / notes are available at : https://github.com/christyjohn/Microservices_SpringBoot_Udemy/wiki

+## Updates

+**Major** - Instead of the Eazy Bank application, I am crating an Eazy Commerce Application.
+Instead of the accounts, loans and cards microservice, I am creating products(inventory), orders, and customers.